Microsoft Teams for Faculty and Staff

 To schedule a meeting, select the "Meetings" tab from the left, and select "Schedule Meeting".

-USF IT now offers Audio Conferencing for your Teams and Skype for Business meetings.
+USF IT offers Audio Conferencing for your Teams meetings.
 With audio conferencing, a phone number and meeting pin is attached to your meeting invites.
 This allows remote and external personnel connect with just a phone call and work within the meeting.
 The phone number is attached automatically to your meetings - no need for you to take any action.

 Microsoft Teams supports a wealth of external applications, bots, and other integrations to enable you to be more productive.